-• Drinking Water Standards -
+Drinking Water Standards -

-EPA published its draft 5th Contaminant Candidate List (CCL5) on July 19, 2021 that identifies unregulated contaminants for which public water systems should monitor.
+- EPA published its draft 5th Contaminant Candidate List (CCL5) on July 19, 2021 that identifies unregulated contaminants for which public water systems should monitor.
 The draft CCL5 identifies PFAS as a group.
-CCL5 builds off prior EPA efforts, like the Agency's final regulatory determination for contaminants on the 4th Contaminant Candidate List (CCL4) on February 22, 2021, making a final determination to regulate PFOA and PFOS.

-EPA is now moving forward with developing national primary drinking water regulations for these two PFAS chemicals and may further evaluate whether additional PFAS chemicals or groups of PFAS should be included.
+CCL5 builds off prior EPA efforts, like the Agency's final regulatory determination for contaminants on the 4th Contaminant Candidate List (CCL4) on February 22, 2021, making a final determination to regulate PFOA and PFOS. - EPA is now moving forward with developing national primary drinking water regulations for these two PFAS chemicals and may further evaluate whether additional PFAS chemicals or groups of PFAS should be included.
 Prior to this, EPA had issued lifetime drinking water health advisories for two of the more prominently found PFAS constituents-- PFOA and PFOS-- at 70 ppt or 70 ng/L combined.
-Health advisories provide information on contaminants that can cause human health effects but are non-regulatory and not enforceable.
+Health advisories provide information on potential public health effect water may present a risk; however, health advisories are non-regulatory and not enforceable.